MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 ### Unconfigure Search when it's configured on a separate server

 1. Uninstall the Search extension, like for Code, Work item, or Wiki, for each collection where it's installed.
-Navigate to the **Manage Extensions** page of each collection in your Azure DevOps Server or TFS instance.
+Navigate to the **Manage Extensions** page of each collection in your Azure DevOps Server instance.

    ::: moniker range=">= azure-devops-2019"
    ![Screenshot Checking that the extension is installed](media/shared/goto-marketplace-new.png)